South Stoneham House: Dereliction, restoration and redevelopment proposals from 2005

-In November 2020 the University submitted a planning application for the demolition of the tower and the 1960s extension, and permission was granted in March 2021.
+In November 2020 the university submitted a planning application for the demolition of the tower and the 1960s extension, and permission was granted in March 2021.
 Key principles agreed with Historic England included putting the Manor House back into active use.
 The covering letter for the planning application stated that architecture firm Allies and Morrison had been commissioned by the University "to develop a Masterplan strategy for the Wessex Lane Student Village... with South Stoneham Manor House at its heart."
-The University appointed Keltbray to carry out the demolition and announced that this was due to start in January 2022 with the expectation that it would be completed by the middle of the year.
+The university appointed Keltbray to carry out the demolition and announced that this was due to start in January 2022 with the expectation that it would be completed by the middle of the year.
 The tower and extension were demolished in 2022 and as of 2024 the house remained boarded up and was displaying signs of water damage.

+March 2026 saw the university consulting on new proposals for the site, now including the neighbouring Connaught Hall of Residence.
+The plans were to demolish the existing Connaught buildings and replace them with new buildings, along with further buildings flanking South Stoneham House.
+The house itself would be refurbished and transformed into 16 studio apartments, with the new buildings providing over 800 student rooms.
+The development would include new public spaces, including one called "Stoneham Square", and a community hub.